OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 B. Termination by You

 You may cancel your Account at any time.
-You may cease use of a Subscription at any time or, if you choose, you may request that we terminate your access to a Subscription.
+You may cease use of a Subscription at any time or, if you choose, you may request that Valve terminate your access to a Subscription.
 However, Subscriptions are not transferable, and even if your access to a Subscription for a particular game or application is terminated, the original activation key will not be able to be registered to any other account, even if the Subscription was obtained in a retail store.
 Access to Subscriptions purchased as a part of a pack or bundle cannot be terminated individually, termination of access to one game within the bundle will result in termination of access to all games purchased in the pack.
 Your cancellation of an Account, or your cessation of use of any Subscription or request that access to a Subscription be terminated, will not entitle you to any refund, including of any Subscription fees.
 Valve reserves the right to collect fees, surcharges or costs incurred prior to the cancellation of your Account or termination of your access to a particular Subscription.
 In addition, you are responsible for any charges incurred to third-party vendors or content providers before your cancellation.

 C. Termination by Valve